-EC-60 Clause Information required Evidence provided by pulp supplier 5.5.6 Biocides: Safety data sheet (SDS) for each biocide.
-5.6.1 CO 2 : kg CO 2 /ADt pulp produced This should be apportioned to the amount of pulp being supplied to the paper product manufacturer.
+EC-60 Clause Information required Evidence provided by pulp supplier Foam inhibitors: Safety data sheet (SDS) for each foam inhibitor, and declaration that alkylphenol ethoxylates (APEOs) or other alkylphenol derivatives are not used.
+5.5.5 Cleaning solvents: Safety data sheet (SDS) for each cleaning solvent.
+5.5.6 Biocides: Safety data sheet (SDS) for each biocide.
+5.6.1 CO2: kg CO 2 /ADt pulp produced This should be apportioned to the amount of pulp being supplied to the paper product manufacturer.
 5.6.2 AOX: kg AOX/ADt ECF pulp produced, or declaration that the pulp is TCF.
 This should be apportioned to the amount of pulp being supplied to the paper product manufacturer.
 5.6.3 Other emissions: kg S, NO x , P and COD per ADt pulp produced.
 This should be apportioned to the amount of pulp being supplied to the sanitary paper product manufacturer.
 5.7 Energy management information: If available 5.8 Water management information: If available 5.10 Waste management information: If available

-^{} Please see the relevant Clause in EC-60 for full details of the requirements and indication of appropriate supporting information.
+Please see the relevant Clause in EC-60 for full details of the requirements and indication of appropriate supporting information.